MarkAustinGrow/marvins-memory/codebase_documentation.md

    - Check character data is loaded correctly from Supabase
    - Verify alignment evaluation implementation
    - Review minimum alignment score threshold
+   - Check if curious_eval.txt file exists in character/prompts directory
+   - Verify the curious evaluation is working by checking logs for "Research evaluation: worth_researching=True"
+   - Look for "bypass_alignment_check=True" in logs to confirm threshold bypass is working

 4. NoneType errors in component interactions
    - Check for proper error handling in component interfaces